 I have severe hearing problems - please contact me by e-mail

 The first time I have been in Sonneberg was immediately after the unification.
 I came with Elizabeth, my wife.
-We were on a purchasing tour and looking for artist dolls, Teddy bears and other items which we were interested to import.
+We were on a purchasing tour and looking for artist dolls, teddy bears and other items in which we were interested to import.

 During my second visit, wet snow was falling and I reduced walking to a minimum.
 The name "Sonneberg" contains the words "sun" and "mountain".

 Sonneberg is mainly known for toys.
 The world famous "Deutsche Spielzeugmuseum" (Toy Museum) is located here.
 Because of the weather I decided very fast that this museum should be my target and I asked for directions.
 Please visit my web site or my slide shoe about that interesting visit.